craiglectric/UtilityConstruction/README.md

 # UtilityConstruction
 Utility Construction - Live Project

-Complete project located in UtilityConstructionProject.xd
+Complete project located in UtilityConstructionProject.xd - use this file to view all projects on one artboard.

 All the files in this repo were created by myself during a 2 week live project as part of The Tech Academy's UI/UX Bootcamp.
 The purpose of this project was to expose students to a real life example of what the workplace will be like, such as working on a team, using repositories, working with a project that's already in progress, and working with other people's materials.